 - Lack of classic cars

-iRacing is one of the most popular racing simulators on the market, and this is due to its ability to recreate the racing experience at a very detailed level.
-It was originally released over a decade ago, but it has seen multiple regular updates since then that make sure it stays very much a modern racing sim.
-Again, it is not solely an F1 simulator, but it does offer Formula racing.
+iRacing is one of the most popular racing simulators on the market, due to its ability to recreate the racing experience at a very detailed level.
+It was originally released well over a decade ago, but it has seen multiple regular updates since then to keep it a modern racing sim.
+While iRacing isn’t a true F1 simulator, it does offer Formula racing.

 Graphics, Sounds & Realism

-The graphics and sounds of the Formula class in iRacing are great, but the real selling point of this sim is the realism of the driving physics. iRacing is the favored racing simulator of real F1 drivers, with stars like Lando Norris and Max Verstappen preferring it to the fully licensed F1 2021.
-The force feedback makes for very lifelike handling, a key thing to look for in an F1 sim.
+The graphics and sound of the Formula class in iRacing are great, but the real selling point of this sim is the realism of the driving physics. iRacing is the favored racing simulator of real F1 drivers, with stars like Lando Norris and Max Verstappen preferring it to the fully licensed F1 games.
+The detailed force feedback makes for lifelike handling, which is key to look for in an F1 sim.

-The realism of iRacing can sometimes be hard to experience, with the subscription-based structure of the game meaning there are not always competitions to enter for the F1 genre.
-However, there is a reasonable selection of open wheel cars to try, making way for plenty of realistic Formula racing when you get the chance.
+The realism of iRacing can sometimes be hard to experience.
+The game’s subscription-based structure often makes it difficult to find competitions to enter for the F1 genre.
+However, there is a reasonable selection of open-wheel cars to try, making way for plenty of realistic formula racing when you get the chance.
 Overall, iRacing is perhaps the most realistic F1 simulator in terms of the physics.

 - Very realistic driving physics